 Situations, where the buyer or seller used their own transport instead of using a third-party carrier, were not considered until now.
 This has now been addressed.

-Under Free Carrier (FCA) an optional provision has been introduced that allows the buyer to direct the carrier to issue an onboard Bill of Lading to the seller.
+Under Free Carrier (FCA) delivery term an optional provision has been introduced that allows the buyer to direct the carrier to issue an onboard Bill of Lading to the seller.

-Incoterms 2020 continues to have 11 rules, out of which four are waterway rules while the remaining seven can be used in case of any mode of transport.
+There are 11 types of Incoterms as per the rules published in 2020 in export, out of which four are waterway rules while the remaining seven can be used in case of any mode of transport.

-Ex Works (EXW) is where the delivery of goods happen at the place of business of the seller, and the shipment is the responsibility of the buyer.
+EXW or Ex works means where the delivery of goods happen at the place of business of the seller, and so the freight, shipping & most of the costs incurred during transit are the responsibilities of the buyer.

-Free Carrier (FCA) in this arrangement, the responsibility of delivering the goods to a place nominated by the buyer lies with the seller.
+Free Carrier means an arrangement, where the responsibility of delivering the goods to a place nominated by the buyer lies with the seller, and thereafter all risk and cost bearing responsibility is on the buyer.

-Carriage Paid to (CPT) is a little more specific than FCA, here the seller bears the cost of transportation to the place nominated by the buyer, and the risk of the goods transfer only when it reaches that point.
+Carriage Paid to, is a little more specific than FCA, where the seller bears the cost of transportation to the place nominated by the buyer, and the risk of the goods transfer only when it reaches that point.

-Carriage & Insurance Paid to (CIP) is where the seller has to pay for the cost of transport as well as transit insurance of the goods up to a point selected by the buyer.
+CIP stands for Carriage & Insurance Paid to, wherein the seller has to bear the cost of transport as well as transit insurance of the goods up to a point selected by the buyer.

-Delivered At Place (DAP) like DAT, this also requires the seller to deliver the goods at the place selected by the buyer.
-However, here the responsibility of unloading lies with the buyer.
+Delivered At Place like DAT, this also requires the seller to deliver the goods at the place selected by the buyer.
+However, the DAP shipping terms mean that the responsibility of unloading lies with the buyer.
+Also, the DAP terms involve custom clearance proceeding - which is again a shared responsibility between both the parties.

-Delivered Duty Paid (DDP) is where the seller delivers the goods to the buyer cleared for import and ready for unloading at the named place of destination.
-All risks up to that point lie with the seller.
+Delivered Duty Paid terms is where the seller delivers the goods to the buyer cleared for import and ready for unloading at the named place of destination.
+It means, all risks and charges up to that point lie with the seller.

-Free On Board (FOB) arrangement signifies that the responsibility of the seller is to deliver the goods at the port of shipment and the risk transfers to the buyer once the goods are loaded to a vessel.
+Free On Board means, an arrangement specifying that the responsibility of the seller is to deliver the goods at the port of shipment and the risk transfers to the buyer once the goods are loaded on to a vessel.

-Cost and Freight (CFR) indicates that the seller delivers the goods and bears the cost up to the docking of the ship at the destination and the unloading of goods.
+Cost and Freight specifies that the seller delivers the goods and bears the cost up to the point of docking of the ship at the destination and the unloading of goods.
+Also, the CFR customs clearance proceeding is a shared duty between parties, meaning each party has to take care of these proceedings for their respective country.

-Cost Insurance and Freight (CIF) is where the seller insures the goods until their arrival at the port, beyond which the risk and insurance become the buyer’s responsibility.
+CIF stands for Cost Insurance and Freight.
+Under the 2020 rule, the seller is responsible for the insurance coverage till the arrival port, beyond which the risk and insurance becomes buyer’s responsibility.

-Another way of understanding Incoterms is in terms of the transfer of ownership and risk.
-Accordingly, in the case of EXW, the buyer is responsible for all carriage.
+Incoterms define terms of the transfer of ownership and risk of goods which are being dealt in.
+Accordingly, in the case of EX Works EXW, the buyer is responsible for all carriage.
 In FCA, FAS, and FOB, the buyer arranges the main carriage.
 In DAT, DDP, and DAP, it is the seller who arranges the main carriage while the risk passes after the main carriage.
 Lastly, in CFR, CIF, CPT, and CIP, the seller arranges the main carriage, but the risk passes before the main carriage.